 - “What would you do if you had unlimited resources and time, how would you spend your time?” or

 - “Where do you feel uplifted, challenged, and moved to create?”

 Though these responses are different, I hope by this point you can already find one common thread.
 These responses can all be carried out by starting somewhere, for example putting the pen to paper or connecting to an individual who can kickstart you to take action.

-Before I really dive into exploring passions as a possible hobby or career, I want you to take a moment to ask yourself where you find meaning in your life?
+Before I dive into exploring passions as a possible hobby or career, take a moment to ask yourself a question.
+Where do you find meaning in your life?
 I sure hope it is in as many areas of your life as you hope for.
 Meaning propels forward momentum to work towards developing something deeper for yourself, your vision, your purpose, and goals.

 Let’s take a moment to check-in with Scott.
 Scott is in his late twenties, loves the great outdoors and lives in Northern California.
 Scott is currently employed as a Data Analyst for a financial company, however, through our coaching, discovered that his true passions involve being outdoors, backpacking in national parks and all outdoor sports.

 After careful consideration, Scott decided to stay in his role as a data analyst for financial security, which allows him to take trips to national parks in his spare time.
 Although Scott decided against a major career transition, he finds that he aligns more with his passions as hobbies because the career options in forestry work and working for the national park service were not prioritizing with his values.
 Therefore, understanding the larger scope of his purpose served a greater understanding of finding fulfillment in his current work to allow for flexibility in his hobbies outside of work.